Population bottleneck: Other animal species

 European bison, also called wisent (Bison bonasus), faced extinction in the early 20th century.
-The animals living today are all descended from 12 individuals and they have extremely low genetic variation, which may be beginning to affect the reproductive ability of bulls.

-The population of American bison (Bison bison) fell due to overhunting, nearly leading to extinction around the year 1890, though it has since begun to recover (see table).
+The animals living today are all descended from 12 individuals and thus have extremely low genetic variation, which may be starting to affect bull fertility.
+The population of American bison (Bison bison) fell due to a variety of factors, nearly leading to its extinction around the year 1890, though populations have since begun to recover (see table).

 Overhunting pushed the northern elephant seal to the brink of extinction by the late 19th century.
 Although they have made a comeback, the genetic variation within the population remains very low.

 A classic example of a population bottleneck is that of the northern elephant seal, whose population fell to about 30 in the 1890s.
 Although it now numbers in the hundreds of thousands, the potential for bottlenecks within colonies remains.
 Dominant bulls are able to mate with the largest number of females—sometimes as many as 100.
 With so much of a colony's offspring descended from just one dominant male, genetic diversity is limited, making the species more vulnerable to diseases and genetic mutations.

 The golden hamster is a similarly bottlenecked species, with the vast majority of domesticated hamsters descended from a single litter found in the Syrian desert around 1930, and very few wild golden hamsters remain.

 An extreme example of a population bottleneck is the New Zealand black robin, of which every specimen today is a descendant of a single female, called Old Blue.
 The Black Robin population is still recovering from its low point of only five individuals in 1980.